Online Joint Assortment-Inventory Optimization under MNL Choices: Concluding Remarks

 To the best of our knowledge, this is the first paper that studies online joint assortment-inventory optimization under the MNL model.
 There are many exciting future research directions on this topic.
-For example, this paper assumes that the leftovers of each inventory cycle are salvaged and not carried over to the subsequent cycles.
-It would be interesting to investigate the setting where the inventory leftovers are carried over to the subsequent cycles.
-In this setting, we need to account for the impact of the decision in one cycle on all subsequent cycles.
-This would pose significant technical challenges to parameter estimation, exploration-exploitation trade-off, and the optimization of inventory decisions.
-Moreover, in many applications there are a large number of products so learning the demand distribution for each product separately may be inefficient.
-It would be interesting to study possible ways to reduce the dimensionality of products.
-For example, it is possible that the products can be effectively described by a small number of structured product features.
+For example, in many applications there are a large number of products so learning the demand distribution for each product separately may be inefficient.
+Exploring possible ways to reduce the dimensionality of products holds potential interest.
+For instance, it is possible that the products can be effectively described by a small number of structured product features.
 It would be interesting to study how to leverage such structure to efficiently learn the demands for the products and solve for the optimal assortment-inventory decisions.

 \ECSwitch \EquationsNumberedBySection

 \ECHead{Electronic Companions}